Haiku poetry collection documents corona blues

 Small is (more) beautiful?

 Others say, yes, there is power, truth, and beauty in the fewest of words.
-Unlike a tweet, the haiku has a strict structure that allows the poet to be creative.
-And finding the right word is not as easy as it looks.
-Bashō said only a master of haiku could write as many as 10 in a lifetime.
-Learning what NOT to say – that was the real skill.
+Learning what NOT to say – that is the real skill.

 - Is the ‘haiflu’ art?